Can You Cure Depression? Steps For Managing Depressive Symptoms

 Transcranial magnetic stimulation (TMS)

 A more modern treatment for depression called transcranial magnetic stimulation (TMS) is performed by a doctor placing a magnetic coil on your scalp.
 The coil gives a magnetic pulse that reaches your brain.
-The magnet's power affects the parts of your brain that help decrease activity related to depression.
+The magnet's power affects the parts of your brain that may decrease activity related to depression.
 This treatment may be effective for many clients but can be costly.
 Talk to your doctor and insurance company about options.

 Electroconvulsive therapy (ECT)

 Electroconvulsive therapy (ECT) was once called "shock therapy" and is often met with controversy.
 In the past, it was dangerous, painful, and sometimes had devastating effects.
-However, it has been found much safer, more comfortable, and more effective in recent years.
+However, this treatment has been found much safer, more comfortable, and more effective in recent years.
 In the present, doctors pass a well-controlled electrical current through your brain while you're under general anesthesia.
 This option may only be considered if you haven't responded to many other types of treatment.

 Vagus nerve stimulation

 For those whose depression is severe and long-lasting, vagus nerve stimulation may offer hope.
 This option is a surgical procedure, often reserved for severe depression.
-The doctor implants a device that sends and receives messages between your vagus nerve and brain.
+The doctor implants a device that sends and receives messages between the vagus nerve and the brain.
 The treatment may take up to six months or more to work, but it may start to positively and permanently impact mood.

 Ketamine therapy